-c.
+b.
 Minimum Program and Site Requirements:

-Contractor shall provide a substance free program for the specified target population, who meet perinatal eligibility criteria and have been assessed to this ASAM appropriate level of care.
-Services are to be provided at a site certified and/or licensed by the DHCS as a certified perinatal and substance use disorder treatment facility and is currently Drug Medi-Cal Certified.
+Contractor shall provide a substance free program for the specified target population, who meet eligibility criteria and have been assessed to this ASAM appropriate level of care.
+Services are to be provided at a site certified and/or licensed by the DHCS as a certified perinatal and substance use disorder treatment facility, with a program component of on average six (6) months in duration, and is currently Drug Medi-Cal Certified.
 At a minimum, the program is to include: